 Bottom line: Since this was also a gift I would have a really hard time decluttering it and will more than likely be holding on to it for a while.
 Also has the coolest packaging from a NARS collab ever…sorry I didn’t show it!

-The last of my cheek palettes that I’m keeping is another case of influencers being really good at their jobs.
+Another case of influencers being really good at their jobs.
 I think the first person I saw talk about this on YouTube was Samantha Ravndahl and then some other YTs started trying it because she talked about it so much and so I also had to have it.
 I actually really like this but I wish Hourglass would come out with some more shades because this one really only works for porcelain to light-medium skin tones.
 I love cream cheek products and this is no exception.
 All three shades work for me and the blush is a unique shade in my cream blush collection so I actually probably use the blush the most out of the three products.
 The highlighter is the only one I would say could use some improving, it’s just kinda meh, but in a pinch it’s not bad and I do use it every once in a while.
 The only problem I have with potted cream products is that they can get kinda dirty with lent and dust fibers so I go through and scrape the top layer off every so often when I notice it starting to get a bit nasty.
 Wastes a bit of product but it helps keep it hygienic plus I don’t want the dusty bits on my face.

 Bottom line: I love this and would gladly purchase it in more colors if Hourglass ever decided to broaden their horizons and acknowledge people with different skin tones.